saltedfishwithketchupandicemilolargefyp/nyp-cnc-chatbot/README.md

 3. Create a virtual environment

-      a.
    Open a terminal (powershell)

 ```bash
   python -m venv .venv
 ```

-      b.
+4. Activate the venv

    To activate the venv, create a new terminal, a command prompt terminal (NOT powershell)

 ```bash
   cd .venv\Scripts